 Failing to meet compliance guidelines can be costly for your business.
-The SEC can – and does – fine broker-dealers and investment advisors who fail to comply with recordkeeping rules and other compliance requirements.
+The SEC has the authority to impose fines on broker-dealers and investment advisors who fail to comply with recordkeeping rules and other compliance requirements.
+Your brand reputation may also suffer, potentially costing you clients.
 It can be challenging for busy advisors to keep up with the constant changes to regulatory guidelines, but monitoring compliance trends can help you stay ahead of the curve.
+The compliance trends below are some of the ones that are most likely to be top of mind for regulators in the months and even years to come.

 Ready to grow your client base?
 SmartAsset AMP helps you connect with leads.